 Terms & Conditions

-The following terms and conditions form the basis of your contract with Marmot Tours Ltd. They set out our respective rights and obligations and you should therefore read them carefully before booking your holiday with us.
+The following terms and conditions are valid for all bookings and form the basis of your contract with Marmot Tours Ltd. They set out our respective rights and obligations and you should therefore read them carefully before booking your holiday with us.

 1. Booking procedure

 To make your booking, each person must complete our online booking form.
 For a Raid Challenge, you must be 18+ years of age.
 For a Classic Cols Style Holiday we will accept bookings from the age of 16+ if accompanied by a cycling parent or carer, subject to their commitment to cycle with their child.